Private Internet Access remains one of the best VPNs out there, in this overly-competitive industry.

 WireGuard speed test results with some European locations, tested from Chicago:

-OpenVPN US speed tests:
+OpenVPN US speed test results:

 Some more speed test results, by connecting from other locations than US, will be added in a few days.